fregante/Awesome-WebExtensions/README.md

 ## Tools

-Apps that help you manage the WebExtensions
+Apps that help you manage your extensions

 - [Chrome Webstore Upload](https://github.com/DrewML/chrome-webstore-upload-cli) - Upload the extension to the Chrome Web Store via cli (or on Travis, automatically)
 - [mozilla/Web-ext](https://github.com/mozilla/web-ext) Command line tool to help build, run, and test web extensions.